shiva233/HackCharm/JOURNAL.md

 Which means...

 # I AM OFFICIALLY DONE WITH THE DESIGN PHASE!!
-(Thank you for reading my entire journal!)
+(Thank you for reading my entire journal! (design phase)

+# June 28th - THE PARTS HAVE ARRIVED MWEHEHE

+yap yappp yappity yap yap yaup

+# June 29th - Mostly worked on the magazine page today :0

+I didnt really document majority of the poster making process but I wanna show it off anyways :D

+tadaaa: